 To listen to binaural beats, you just need a decent pair of headphones with surround sound capabilities.
 Then you can go and download some binaural beats from YouTube, Amazon or iTunes.
 There are lots of smartphone apps offering binaural beats too.

-Make sure you’re sat in a quiet place, and in comfortable position.
+Make sure you’re sat in a quiet place, and in a comfortable position.
 Lay down if you plan to go into deep relaxation or sleep.
 Remember not to overdo it – constantly changing your brainwaves might give you a headache.
 As with everything, moderation is key!
 Finally, dedicating yourself to a regular (and sensible) practice of listening to binaural beats can improve your life in a big way.
 There’s only one way to find out.

 If you liked this article, please take a look at our blog for regular and reliable health advice!